QuaiGoner/docker-box/README.md

 ---
 ## TODO:
 - More refactoring and plug&play
-	- Proper version RetroArch arguments
+	- Proper version RetroArch arguments - need to fetch deb package (Where?)
 	- Closing applications from Moonlight - starting is working, but not closing (Why?
 Same issue here: https://github.com/Steam-Headless/docker-steam-headless/issues/23)
 	- Make image more lightweight with package trimming
 - Proper Retroarch initialization and start-up
 	- Add assets to image
-- **HW Acceleration of Sunshine encoding** - seems to be working, but vainfo doesnt give anything, needs proper testing on all GPU vendors
+- **Test HW Acceleration of Sunshine encoding** - seems to be working, but vainfo doesnt give anything, needs proper testing on all GPU vendors
 	- AMD
 	- NVIDIA
 	- Intel